Made-in-China U.S. Olympic uniforms spark political row

 A spokeswoman for Menendez said it would be limited to ceremonial uniforms because some athletes may require specific high-performance items for their sport uniforms that simply aren't produced in the United States.

-The move follows criticism of the uniforms from both political parties on Thursday.
+The move follows criticism about the uniforms from both political parties on Thursday.

 Rep. Steve Israel, a Democrat from New York, said the issue was not just about a label, but an economic solution.